 5. What is one area where you feel like you could improve at your job?
 Is there anything you feel like management could do to help you improve?

-Most employees want to do the best job they can do – they just don’t always know how.
-Management can significantly benefit from knowing what the employee wants to improve it.
+Most employees want to do the best job they can do – they just don’t always know-how.
+Management can significantly benefit from knowing what the employee thinks of their own performance.
 Once you are aware of the need and desire to grow, you can develop actionable goals that can help the employee get where he or she wants to go.